Technologicat/mcpyrate/README.md

 To tell the expander to go ahead and use the original name as a regular run-time name, you can `return tree` without modifying it.
 This is useful when the identifier macro is needed only for its side effects, such as validating its use site.

+Of course, if you want something else, you can return any tree you want to replace the original with - after all, an identifier macro is just a macro, and an identifier is just a special kind of expression.

 The main use case, why this feature exists, is to create magic variables that are allowed to appear only in certain contexts.
 Here's the pattern:

 ```python
 from mcpy import namemacro